YOUR CASE, OUR PASSION.

 However, a careless driver is not someone who does so with the intention to hard.
 A careless driver disregards the law out of a lack of concern.
 They don’t wish for others to suffer as a result of their actions.

-Often, a careless driving charge will happen as a result of a car accident in Florida.
+Often, a careless driving ticket will happen as a result of a car accident in Florida.
 However, you should drive carefully as this can happen without any crash.

 Examples of Careless Driving